looking-for-game/looking-for-game.github.io/index.md

 The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
 To simplify things, the mockup was developed as a Meteor app.
 This meant that each page was a template and that FlowRouter was used to implement routing to the pages.

+Here is a link to our current deployment: [http://lookingforgame.meteorapp.com](http://lookingforgame.meteorapp.com)

+Below are screenshots of our current progress.

 Landing Page:
 ![](images/mock_up.png)